emhill/151/src/morea/03.DefiningClasses/phw2.md

     * Constructor with 4 parameters (one for each field)
 3. Add get & set methods for all the fields
 4. Add a `getArea()` and a `getPerimeter()` method & test them in main by creating a Square variable & initializing it by calling one of the constructors.

+### Part II: Draw a Square in Picture

-4. Add a `paint` method that draws the square.
+5. To your square class, add a `paint` method that draws the square like we did for Circle.
 4. Add a Square field to your Picture class to test it.
+Make sure to initialize your Square field in the constructor.
 2. Run the program to verify your changes.
 <!--1. *Stop your timer*-->
 3. Export your program by right-clicking on your project folder, and selecting “Export > General > Archive File”.
 Name the file “Square_uLogin.zip”.